hfoffani/hfoffani.github.io/_posts/2002-04-30-como_pensar_como_un_pythonista.md

-_This is my very first blog post from April 2002.
-I published it blogspot.com and ported here as an historical reference._

 # Cómo pensar como un pythonista

 _Esta página es una traducción del artículo **How to think like a Pythonista** de Michael Hudson.